ilevd/hicosql/README.md

 #-- which will be replaced with provided values.
 Let's define some queries.
 query1: |
   SELECT * FROM (&users)
-  WHERE age = :age AND salary = :salary AND address = :addr
+  WHERE age = :age AND salary = :salary AND address = :addr AND project = :project

 query2: |
   SELECT max(salary) FROM users WHERE age = :age AND num = :num